lijikun/orca-linux-deployment/README.md

         tar xvf openmpi-1.6.5.tar.gz
         cd openmpi-1.6.5
         ./configure --prefix=/usr/local/lib/openmpi-1.6.5
+        make all
-        sudo make all install
+        sudo make install
-Make sure files are installed to /usr/local/lib/openmpi-1.6.5/
+Make sure that files are installed to /usr/local/lib/openmpi-1.6.5/

-3. Download ORCA files from this website: https://orcaforum.cec.mpg.de/ .
+3. Download ORCA files from the website: https://orcaforum.cec.mpg.de/ .
-Extract the files to a directory (e.g. /opt/orca-3.0.3).
+Extract the files to target directory (e.g. /opt/orca-3.0.3).

 4. Edit the orca_path line in the orcainit script such that it points to the path of the ORCA installation.